 Just another tool

 Just to be clear, I do not see a pocket knife as a self-defense weapon.
 I carry one purely as a cutting tool.
-Edged weapon defense is a specialized skill that requires a lot of training and practice.
-Personally, I have no desire to get that close to the “action.”
+Edged weapon defense is a specialized skill that requires training and practice.
+I have not trained with edged weapons.
+Personally, I prefer not to get that close to the “action.”
+Though, in a real SHTF situation, you do what ya gotta do, eh?
+It’s better than nothing.

 But, it’s easy to hurt yourself with a knife.
 Spyderco and other quality knives come hair-popping sharp right out of the box.
 Every Spydie owner eventually gets his first “Spydie bite.”
 I poked myself with the tip of a brand new Spyderco while admiring it after unboxing it.